-We had a vision to turn the Nurinda Underpass into a remote art display in the middle of almost nowhere that people could stumble across almost by accident.
+We had a vision to turn the Nurinda Underpass into a remote art display in the middle of nowhere that people could stumble across almost by accident.

 The Nurinda Underpass is located where Nurinda Rd crosses the BVRT about 2 km from the D’Aguilar Highway heading west in the Harlin to Moore section of the BVRT.